Part of me always wanted to become a writer.

 They where at the living room and their glass door was wide open where anyone who is nearby could hear the tormenting treatment he is getting from his dad -- HIS DAD.
 Most of all it was a Friday!

-.
+On one of my conversations with my boss, he mentioned, quite a few times, "the system is not very forgiving so there is no room for errors".
 Wow! does the system say that kids must study and must not be given some slack on a Friday night?
 I guess it does...I just don't get it though.

 Everything here is almost perfect but ironically their imperfections are just way too obvious.
 No rooms for questions and clarifications otherwise you'll be reciprocated with sarcasm or worse, you'll be screamed at.
 No room for explaining, otherwise, you'll be cut-off mid-sentence.